 Foodies will delight in The Strip District.
-Sports fans can cheer on the local team.
+Sports fans can cheer on the local team (or their team).
 History buffs can delve deep into the past at a Pittsburgh museum.
 Drama lovers are spoiled for choice of theaters in the Pittsburgh Cultural District.
 And art aficionados will find something at every turn – from street murals to fine art.

-We heap all of the fun things to do in Pittsburgh into a succinct 3 Days in Pittsburgh trip plan.
+We heap all of these fun things to do in Pittsburgh into a succinct 3 Days in Pittsburgh trip plan.

 Our Pittsburgh travel guide includes everything you need to plan your trip!
-Created with Pittsburgh weekend getaways in mind, our Pittsburgh itinerary can be used for weekday travel, too.
+Created with Pittsburgh weekend getaways in mind, our Pittsburgh itinerary can be used for weekday travel, as well.

-Save, Pin or Bookmark our Pittsburgh blog post so that you can easily access it as your plan – and during – your trip to Pitt!
+Save, Pin or Bookmark our Pittsburgh blog post so that you can access it as your plan – and during – your trip to The ‘Burgh!

 DAY 1 of Pittsburgh Things To Do

 Kick off your trip with some of the absolute best things to do in Pittsburgh!
 Navigate your way past the city’s best bridges, ride a historic cable car to an epic viewpoint and discover downtown – then cap off your day with a classic Pittsburgh event!